OTOPLASTY (EAR RE-SHAPING) IN HOUSTON TX

 - Issues stemming from a previous surgery that the patient wants to be addressed.

 An adult who has these ear characteristics or who has a child with any of these issues may want to consider meeting with a plastic surgeon.
-To schedule an appointment for a consultation with one of the experienced and compassionate plastic surgeons at Lift Plastic Surgery please call (832) 835-1131.

 How Plastic Surgeons Determine Who is a Good Candidate for a Houston Otoplasty